Project management

 Have you carried out the entire project planning according to the steps described?
 Then budget planning and project controlling are no longer a major problem.
 After resource planning, you know the cost amount that a resource incurs per time unit.
 If you work with a tool such as ZEP, you can use the Prices & Receipts Module store individual cost rates for each individual personnel item.
 Budget planning then virtually takes care of itself.
 ZEP not only makes budget planning easier for you at this point, but also during the rough planning of your project.
 Project controlling thus becomes a constant instance for your project management and project control from project planning to completion.

-With a Software like ZEP you can not only keep an eye on the performance of your project team, but also ensure that all targets remain within the planned time and budget.
+With software like ZEP, you can not only optimise your team's performance thanks to precise Project time tracking but also ensure that all targets remain within the planned time and budget.

-With its six steps, project planning is at the centre of project management.
-With precise planning and a suitable tool such as ZEP, you create the basis for your project's success.
-From planning individual activities to resource planning, ZEP allows you to digitally cover the entire course of the project.
+With its six steps, project planning is at the centre of the project management.
+With precise planning and a suitable tool such as ZEP, you can create the basis for your Project success.
+From planning individual activities to resource planning, ZEP allows you to cover the entire project process digitally.
 This allows you to react to unexpected adjustments at any time without overloading your team.

 Through the Use of ZEP you can carry out your project planning precisely, analyse all progress and track processes.
 Optimise your workflows to work more productively.
 So that your projects are a complete success!